JustinBellavance/CommandLine-QOL/README.md

 `module load r/4.3.1`

-3. Run an r session in the terminal
+3. Run an R session in the terminal

-`r`
+`R`

 4. While in R, enter this command